RadomirPopovicFON/Image-Caption-Generator/README.md

   </tr>
  </table>

 <i>As we can see, output may not be exactly correct, especially after 1st epoch, model can produce some funny results :).
 In general, quality of the utput, along side model hyperparameters, depends on the actual images we include in training.
-In other words, model will hardly output text of an entity which hasn't seen priorly in the data. </i>
+In other words, model will hardly output text of an entity which hasn't seen priorly in the data.
+(Will be further updated*)</i>